pomegranit

 2.(Zoology) Instinctive behavior that is detrimental to the individual but favors the survival or spread of that individual's genes, as by benefiting its relatives.

+Either a traditional or a gestational arrangement may be termed altruistic.
 As an intended parent reading this, you might think this sounds too good to be true.
-And, you'd probably be right.
-Let's examine why this sort of surrogate motherhood agreement is extremely uncommon.
+And, you’d probably be right.
+Let’s examine why this sort of surrogate motherhood agreement is extremely uncommon.

 All Surrogates are Altruistic

+First off, let’s make one thing clear.
+Although most journeys are not classified as altruistic surrogacy by the definition of the term, ALL surrogate mothers are altruistic.
 Despite the fact that most surrogates take a fee of some sort, the very existence of a surrogate mother credits her selflessness and generosity.

 These women who choose surrogate motherhood have a very giving heart, and sacrifice much (even if they are compensated) to assist another couple in bringing a child (or children) into the world.
+Those that choose surrogacy are not out to make a quick buck (and those that are do not last long).

 Why Not Many Surrogacies are Altruistic Surrogacy

-altruistic-surrogacy-01; baby born via gestational surrogacy For those not intimately involved in the process in one way or another, this may seem like a rather obvious question.
+For those not intimately involved in the process in one way or another, this may seem like a rather obvious question.
+If all surrogates are so generous, then why on earth do they charge a fee?

-Any woman who has ever been pregnant before understands the physical constraints on a mother's body.
+Well, truthfully, there’s just a lot more to it than meets the eye.
+Any woman who has ever been pregnant before understands the physical constraints on a mother’s body.
+But surrogate motherhood goes so much further than that.

 • The Risks

-• Though we consider pregnancy completely safe in this day-and-age, the truth is, women still die from pregnancy related complications in this country every year.
+Though we consider pregnancy completely safe in this day-and-age, the truth is, women still die from pregnancy related complications in this country every year.
+There are risks.
+A surrogate mother may unexpectedly need a c-section.
+I myself hemorrhaged and needed a blood transfusion.

 In addition, a surrogate mother may lose her reproductive abilities, putting her in the same category of infertility as her intended mother.